 Dr. Evan Adams is the co-director of the Quantitative Wildlife Ecology Research Lab at the Biodiversity Research Institute.
 He loves thinking about statistical models and his research focuses on the distribution and movements of animals and their responses to environmental change.

-Sarah Saunders, Co-chair, Student Presentation Awards, Travel & Caregiver Grants Committees
+Co-chair, Student Presentation Awards Committee; Travel & Caregiver Grants Committee

 she/her